-Many patients with weak immune systems don't realize their Covid-19 medicine isn't as effective as it used to be - Local News 8
+Many patients with weak immune systems don't realize their COVID-19 medicine isn't as effective as it used to be - Local News 8

 According to an HHS spokesperson, the FDA issued its first warning on October 3 and shared it with various medical and patient advocacy groups.
 The Administration for Strategic Preparedness and Response, a part of HHS, has shared that information in its weekly engagements with health care providers, medical organizations and advocates for the immune-compromised community.
 Also, the Office of Intergovernmental and External Affairs at HHS has shared the Evusheld information with state and local organizations, medical providers and advocacy groups.

 The CDC has posted information for health care providers and for patients about Evusheld and the new variants on its website.
-At a US Chamber of Commerce event November 1, Walensky, the agency director, mentioned that some new Covid subvariants “do evade our monoclonal antibodies,” including Evusheld.
+At a US Chamber of Commerce event November 1, Walensky, the agency’s director, mentioned that some new COVID subvariants “do evade our monoclonal antibodies,” including Evusheld.

-At a White House briefing on October 25, Jha, the White House Covid coordinator, said “with some of the new subvariants that are emerging, some of the main tools we’ve had to protect the immunocompromised, like Evusheld, may not work moving forward.
+At a White House briefing on October 25, Jha, the White House COVID coordinator, said that “with some of the new subvariants that are emerging, some of the main tools we’ve had to protect the immunocompromised, like Evusheld, may not work moving forward.
 And that’s a huge challenge.”

 But Handal, who co-founded the immune-compromised support group, said that’s not nearly enough.